Activity

 Instructions

-1. DISCUSSION: Using Slide 2 of the PowerPoint Presentation, see if students can match up the logos of Professional Sports Teams in Canada with their corresponding leagues.
+1. DISCUSSION: Using Slide 2 of the PowerPoint Presentation, see if learners can match up the logos of Professional Sports Teams in Canada with their corresponding leagues.
 Using Slide 3, reveal the answers.
 Ask: “What do you notice?
 How many are women’s sports?
 Do you think there are some sports missing?
 How many of these teams are in New Brunswick?
 Which professional team would be the closest to us?”

 Answer Key: NLL – Halifax Thunderbirds, Saskatchewan Rush (5 in total in Canada) CFL – Hamilton Tiger-Cats, Ottawa Redbacks (9 in total in Canada) NHL – Toronto Maple Leafs, Calgary Flames, Edmonton Oilers, Montreal Canadians, Vancouver Canucks, Ottawa Senators, Winnipeg Jets (9 in total in Canada) NBA – Toronto Raptors (1 in total in Canada) MLS – Vancouver Whitecaps, CF Montreal (3 in total in Canada) MLB – Toronto Blue Jays (1 total in Canada) PHF – Women’s Professional Hockey – Toronto the Six (1 in total in Canada)